bigbang/documentation/source/csharp.md

 Installation
 ============

-    ##TODO direct download link
-or

-    ##TODO nuget
+Contact us for beta download.

 Servers
 =======

 Big Bang manages your realtime infrastructure for you.
 Simply connect your clients and apps to your Big Bang URL.
 You can use `http://demo.bigbang.io` to try things out.
-When you are ready, you can create your own application at [https://cloud.bigbang.io/](https://cloud.bigbang.io/).
+When you are ready, you can create your own application at [https://www.getbigbang.com/](http://getbigbang.com/#pricing).

 Overview